 If you’re manually keeping up with your finances, you have a good chance of missing some expenses.

-Personal Capital is free and an excellent tool for seeing your net worth and helping you possibly save tens of thousands of dollars in fees alone.
+Empower (formerly Personal Capital) is free and an excellent tool for seeing your net worth and helping you possibly save tens of thousands of dollars in fees alone.
 In fact, it helped me save over $50,000 in fees in just over a 10-year period.

 However, it’s not the best tool for tracking your everyday expenses.